Buffalo Airways: KG330 (C-GWZS)

 This Buffalo Airways DC-3 flew on D-Day dropping paratroopers over Normandy as part of 512 Squadron.
 KG330 left RAF Broadwell for Operation Tonga at precisely 23:15.
 It would have been part of 'C' flight as it crossed the English Channel towards its drop zone.
-The exact location for the drop was 3 mi inland between Cabourg and Ouistreham just north of the heavily defended city of Caen.
+The exact location for the drop was 3 mi inland between Cabourg and Ouistreham, just north of the heavily-defended city of Caen.
 It would be dropping the 9th Parachute Battalion as part of the 6th Airborne Division.
-The paratroopers it was dropping were sent to destroy a heavy coastal battery and to position themselves on the canal between Caen and the port at Ouistreham.
+The paratroopers the plane dropped were sent to destroy a heavy coastal battery and to position themselves on the canal between Caen and the port at Ouistreham.
 The coastal defence had earlier been successfully bombed by 100 Avro Lancaster bombers of RAF Bomber Command.
-The visibility is said to have been good, no casualties were reported and the aircraft returned to base at 03:35.
+No casualties were reported, and the aircraft returned to base at 03:35.

 Air Operator Certificate

 On 30 November 2015, Transport Canada suspended Buffalo Airways' Air Operator Certificate, citing the airline's poor safety record.
-This prohibited Buffalo Airways from operating commercial air services, until it could prove that it is capable of meeting all safety regulations on a consistent basis.
+This prohibited Buffalo Airways from operating commercial air services until it could prove that it is capable of meeting all safety regulations on a consistent basis.
 Service was maintained using chartered aircraft.
-On 12 January 2016, the licence was reinstated.
+On 12 January 2016, the license was reinstated.